zmack/puppet-cloudera/README.md

 Optional Actions (non-parcel):

-* Installs the Cloudera software repositories for CDH and Impala.
+* Installs the Cloudera software repositories for CDH, Impala, and Search.
 * Installs most components of CDH 4.
 * Installs Impala 1.
+* Installs Search 1.

 Software Support:

 * Cloudera Manager - tested with 4.1.2 and 4.8.0
 * CDH              - tested with 4.1.2 and 4.8.0
-* Cloudera Impala  - tested with 1.0
+* Cloudera Impala  - tested with 1.0 and 1.2.3
+* Cloudera Search  - tested with 1.1.0

 OS Support: